dutor/asan-demo/README.md

 **NOTE**: There might be false-negative cases:

   * The freed memory has already been allocated to and used in another context.
 This leads to unexpected memory overwrite or data corruption.
-  * The internal memory buffer used in ASAN is not sufficient.
-You could adjust this buffer to a larger value via the option `quarantine_size_mb`.
+  * The internal memory buffer of ASAN is not sufficient.
+You could adjust this buffer to a larger size via the option `quarantine_size_mb`.

 ## Double Free